CU at the Zoo

 Come and do a Children’s University learning activity at Adelaide Zoo

-If your school is registered with Children’s University and you have a CU Passport come and join the fun… At the front gate, present your passport and some ID* and enter the Zoo for only $8… Remember you must have your CU Passport with you and an accompanying adult to receive the CU discount!
+If your school is registered with Children’s University and you have a CU Passport come and join the fun… Present your passport and some ID* at the Zoo entrance and enter the Zoo for only $9… Remember you must have your CU Passport with you and an accompanying adult to receive the CU discount!

 CU at the Zoo activities

 Adelaide Zoo provides animal feeding and keeper talks at regular times throughout the weekend and holidays.
 These talks focus on environmental issues relating to animal species, including positive actions people can take to help save the species from extinction.

 These talks usually take about 15 – 20 minutes with an opportunity to ask the Keeper questions related to the species.
 Every presentation you watch earns you half a hour in your passport.
 When you have finished for the day fill in your passport and go to the Visitors window (by the front gate) for a stamp.
 If no one is available at the Visitors window take your passport back to school to get it stamp by your Children’s University teacher.